 Faculty should develop whatever method works best for the specific way that they have constructed their course.
 No one method will work equally well for everyone.
-That being said, Academic Affairs has developed seating charts for USD’s 78 centrally scheduled classrooms and is asking faculty to use them.
-These seating charts are useful not only for attendance but also in assisting the SD Department of Health with contact tracing should a student in your class test positive for COVID-19.
+That being said, Academic Affairs has developed seating charts for USD’s 78 centrally scheduled classrooms which may be used for attendance.
 Seating charts can be downloaded on the portal under Academics tab, Academic Affairs, Faculty Resources, COVID Classroom Seating Charts.

 Can a professor post a class seating chart on D2L to remind students where they should be sitting?
 Are there any FERPA issues created by doing so?